LiangRongguo/Perona-Malik-Anisotropic-Diffusion/README.md

 - imageio
 - math

-All libraries all the latest version by April 2020.
+All libraries are the latest versions by April 2020.

 Make sure you have the target image under "image" folder and its name stand with the parameter in "main.py".